What is a Joint Will?

 A joint will is one in which a married couple (or two or more testators) execute an identical will jointly to ensure that their property is distributed in accordance with both of their wishes.
 This is written in a single document that complies with the formal requirements of drafting a will and takes effect as the separate wills of the people who made it.

-Although joint will is rarely utilized in practice, joint wills can be suitable when they are used to exercise a joint power of appointment.
-But these days, the majority of will and probate lawyers prefer to discourage using this type of will because it can create a number of issues if one party passes away or wants to cancel the “joint will.”
+Although rarely utilized in practice, joint wills can be suitable when they are used to exercise a joint power of appointment.
+These days, however, the majority of will and probate lawyers in Singapore prefer to discourage using this type of will because of potential complications.
+These issues can arise if one party passes away or wants to cancel the will.

 Who are qualified to execute a Joint Will?

-Any two or more individuals who are at least 21 years old and have the legal capacity to make a will can execute a joint will.
-This means that when signing the will, they must be of sound mind and not under duress or undue influence.
+Any two or more individuals who are at least 21 years old and have the legal capacity to make a will can execute it.
+This means that they must be of sound mind and not under duress or undue influence when signing the will.

-A joint will can be carried out by:
+A joint will can be drawn up by:

 - Spouses